CCPBioSim/qmmm-workshop/README.md

 We will simulate the reaction starting from a 'snapshot' from a standard MM dynamics simulation (generated using the <a href="https://github.com/marcvanderkamp/enlighten">*Enlighten*</a> DYNAM protocol).
 You can choose your own starting structure from the md*.rst files available in the `qmmm-workshop` directory (md1.rst to md20.rst).

 #### Preparation
-Once in the `qmmm-workshop` directory, make a new directory inside it and add a symlink (*symbolic link* or soft link) entitled `md.rst` to the starting structure of your choice.
+Make a new directory inside it and add a symlink (*symbolic link* or soft link) entitled `md.rst` to the starting structure of your choice.
 For example for starting structure md5.rst:

 `mkdir us5`